CPA Qualification Process

 51 Credit-hour Requirement

-The CA program is designed to enable potential CA students to obtain comprehensive coverage of The CA Candidates' Competency Map.
+The CPA program is designed to enable potential CPA students to obtain comprehensive coverage of The CPA Candidates' Competency Map.
 This 51 credit-hour requirement consists of 17 three credit-hour courses approved by the Institute.
 The specific areas of coverage are:

 Cost and management accounting - 6